learning-at-home/hivemind/examples/albert/README.md

     (e.g. the IPv4 address and TCP port `/ip4/8.8.8.8/tcp/31337` or
     the information about a relay used for [NAT traversal](https://docs.libp2p.io/concepts/nat/)).

-    You may need to change the IP address to a publicly visible one if some of initial peers are located behind NAT.
+    You may need to change the IP address to a publicly visible one if some of the initial peers are located behind NAT.
-    If you have a trouble doing this, check out the ["Using IPFS"](#using-ipfs) section.
+    If you have a trouble doing this, consider the ["Using IPFS"](#using-ipfs) section.

 See the ["Tips and tricks"](#tips-and-tricks) section for more information on setting up collaborative training.